 “Before I got married I had six theories about raising children; now, I have six children and no theories.” – John Wilmot

 I never thought I was maternal till the time my son was handed over to me 12 years ago.
-And soon it dawned on to me that I could be the world’s greatest parent !
+And soon it dawned on to me that I could be the world’s greatest parent!
 Surprisingly when I told this to my parents, they smiled or rather smirked!
-I didn’t understand it then but soon I realised the non-existence of the term when I was giving them panic calls in the middle of the nights.
+I didn’t understand it then but soon I realised the non-existence of the term when I was giving them panic calls in the middle of the night.

-When I Read about Some greatest child psychology theories in my teacher’s training program, I tried my hand from Freud, Kohlberg and Piaget to figure out the best child rearing strategies but that too turned out to be a mirage.
-I tried telling my 2 year old that he is supposed to calm down when I distract him from a tantrum because the best psychologists have written so, but he didn’t seem to understand the connection!
+When I read about Some greatest child psychology theories in my teacher’s training program, I tried my hand at Freud, Kohlberg and Piaget to figure out the best child-rearing strategies but that too turned out to be a mirage.
+I tried telling my 2-year-old that he is supposed to calm down when I distract him from a tantrum because the best psychologists have written so, but he didn’t seem to understand the connection!

 The life couldn’t have been better when my daughter was born.
 She was the world’s most beautiful baby and I was not done thanking my stars for giving me such a wonderful gift when we got the news that she had Down syndrome!
 In a minute, the world came crashing down and I had to adjust myself to my new circumstances where I was struggling with social stigma, prejudices, perceptions and a certain mindset about children with disabilities.
 In one day my perception of what is considered as beautiful, perfect or worthy was challenged and changed.
 It was a difficult phase but as soon as the acceptance happened, things got better and I returned back as a much stronger person and mother than I was before.